AlexHoratio/mag/docs/output.md

 </details>

-The output file in this directory is suitable to be used as input for the dashboard [BIgMAG](https://github.com/jeffe107/BIgMAG.
+The output file in this directory is used as input for the dashboard [BIgMAG](https://github.com/jeffe107/BIgMAG) for visualisation and evaluation of MAG quality.

 It is generated through a module that uses the file `bin_summary.tsv` and the GUNC summary.
 It requires the parameters `--run_gunc` and `--run_checkm2`, as well as GTDB-Tk2 and BUSCO default execution.